 If you read the abridged and need more (like me), then go ahead and find all the other volumes.

-And what is the principle topic?
-Well, equal misery communism of course!
+And what is the principal topic?
+Well, equal misery communism, of course.
 Specifically, it talks a lot about life under communism in Soviet Russia.

 The Gulag Archipelago – What Is It About?

 A quick summary of the first three volumes (the main courses):

 - Covers Solzhenitsyn’s arrest and interrogation at the hands of the bureaucratic soviet secret police.

 - Focuses on the daily life and daily death of camp and special prison convicts, where the author spent 8 years.

 - Covers the historical record of camp uprisings and escapes, along with defiance (such as unsuccessful hunger strikes).

 The Archipelago references the vast structure of the forced labor system in the Soviet Union.
 It had become an essential driving force of the economy, easily depicted in this picture: